pymc-devs/pymc-examples/examples/generalized_linear_models/GLM-ordinal-regression.myst.md

 axs[0].set_title("Simple OLS Residuals on Training Data");
 ```

+This suggests a reason for the contrast between *design* and *model* based approaches to inference with survey data.
+The modelling approach often hides or buries assumptions which makes the model infeasible, and the conservative approach tends towards inference under a design philosophy that avoids the risk of model misspecification.

++++

 ## Ordinal Regression Models: The Idea

-In this notebook we'll show how to fit regression models to outcomes with ordered categories.
+In this notebook we'll show how to fit regression models to outcomes with ordered categories to avoid one type of model misspecification.
 These types of models can be considered as an application logistic regression models with multiple thresholds on a latent continuous scale.
 The idea is that there is a latent metric which can be partitioned by the extremity of the measure, but we observe only the indicator for which partition of the scale an individual resides.
 This is quite a natural perspective e.g. imagine the bundling of complexity that gets hidden in crude political classifications: liberal, moderate and conservative.
 You may have a range of views on any number of political issues, but they all get collapsed in the political calculus to finite set of (generally poor) choices.
 Which of the last 10 political choices pushed you from liberal to moderate?

 The idea is to treat the outcome variable (our categorical) judgment as deriving from an underlying continuous measure.
 We see the outcomes we do just when some threshold on that continuous measure has been achieved.
 The primary inferential task of ordinal regression is to derive an estimate of those thresholds in the latent continuous space.